aphp/eds-scikit/docs/project_description.md

 - **Locally**, by loading everything in RAM and working with e.g. [Pandas](https://pandas.pydata.org/docs/index.html)
 - In a **distributed** fashion, when dealing with a lot of data, by using e.g. [Spark](https://spark.apache.org/)

 While working with Pandas is often more convenient, its use can be problematic once working with large cohorts.
-Thus, making EDS-Scikit a Pandas-only library wasn't conceivable.
-In order to allow analysis to be conducted at scale, EDS-Scikit integrates with [Koalas](https://koalas.readthedocs.io/en/latest/).
+Thus, making eds-scikit a Pandas-only library wasn't conceivable.
+In order to allow analysis to be conducted at scale, eds-scikit integrates with [Koalas](https://koalas.readthedocs.io/en/latest/).

 !!! tip "Koalas"
      Koalas is a **library implementing Pandas API on top of Spark**.
 Basically, it allows for functions and methods developped for Pandas DataFrames to work on Spark DataFrames with close to no adjustments.